Frequently Asked Questions

 Can I buy a gift voucher?

-We do not sell gift vouchers as the therapists are all independent however we recommend you book and pay the therapist direct if you would like to treat someone!
-Email us if you would like to do this at info@surreymassageclinic.co.uk
+We do not sell gift vouchers as a clinic as the therapists are all independent, however if you know who you want to buy from there is a link in the gift voucher page, if not we recommend you book and pay the therapist direct if you would like to treat someone!

 Can you tell me why I am in pain?